Dubai World Cup 2026 predictions, odds, time: Picks from horse racing expert who hit Kentucky Derby trifecta

 Forever Young will again be in the spotlight as he headlines the nine-horse 2026 Dubai World Cup field on Saturday.
 The 5-year-old has 11 career wins, including three straight entering this race, as he's piled up nearly $30 million in career earnings.
 He's coming off notable wins at the 2025 Breeders' Cup Classic and the 2026 Saudi Cup.
 A win in the $12 million Dubai World Cup 2026 would make him horse racing's all-time highest earner.

 The latest 2026 Dubai World Cup odds list Forever Young as the 8-13 favorite.
 Other Dubai World Cup contenders include Meydaan (7-1) and Magnitude (8-1).
 Post time is at 12:45 p.m.
-ET at Meydan Racecourse in Dubai, United Arab Emirates.
+ET at Meydan Racecourse in Dubai, United Arab Emirates, with temperatures in the low 70s around post time.
 Before making any 2026 Dubai World Cup picks, be sure to see the horse racing predictions from SportsLine's Gene Menez.

 New users can claim a special offer by signing up for TwinSpires.
 Visit our TwinSpires offer code review right now to see their latest offers and get started.